keenanwoodall/Deform/.github/README.md

 > Does Deform work with the new prefab system?

 Yes.
 Deform works seamlessly with nested prefabs and prefab variants.

+> Are skinned mesh renderers supported?

+Yes.
+However because of how Unity handles skinned mesh renderers; the mesh cannot be modified after its bones are animated.
+This means that animations to the skinned mesh renderer are applied *after* Deform modifies the mesh; which is often not the desired effect.

 > Do deformers have to be on the object they are deforming?